haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

     indexed by both relationships and nodes, providing faster access compared to relational data.

+* A proper native graph database, on the other hand, uses a graph model for storing and processing the data, making graph manipulation straightforward, intuitive, and performant.
+* An interesting way of classifying graph processing, organized along three dimensions:
+  - graph dynamism,
+  - algorithm types,
+  - and workload types

+* The graph data model, on the other hand, is highly relationship-oriented.
+Each node can be related to any other node, so a graph doesn't have predictable lookups.
+It also has a highly mutable structure: with few new links and few new nodes, the connection structure can change heavily.
+* Moreover, due to the dynamic nature of the graphs, graphs and their access patterns can change rapidly and unpredictably at run time, making this solution inconvenient to implement in practice.
+* With these challenges in mind, generally speaking, there are *three techniques* for
+  *scaling a graph database*:
+  - **Application-level sharding**
+  - **Increasing the RAM or using cache sharding**
+  - Cache sharding isn't sharding in the traditional sense, because we expect the full dataset to be present on each database instance.
+To implement cache sharing, we partition the workload undertaken by each database instance to increase the likelihood of hitting a warm cache for a given request.
+(Warm caches in graph databases like Neo4j are highly performant.)
+  - **Replication**

+* Data replication consists of maintaining multiple copies of data, called *replicas*, on separate computers.
+  Replication has several purposes:
+  - *System availability*
+  - *Performance*
+  - *Scalability*
+  - *Application requirements*

+> - Data replication has clear benefits,
+    but keeping the different copies
+    synchronized is a challenge.

+* Due to the highly connected nature of graphs, implementing either a centralized primary copy protocol or a distributed protocol is a difficult task, one that has serious effects on performance and data consistency, to mention the most critical.
+* Therefore, we will focus on the *centralized* approach with a single master, also described as `master/slave` replication.

+* *Native* vs. *non-native* graph databases

 ## Graphs in machine learning applications

 ## Content-based recommendations